This post may contain affiliate links.

 With the abundance of street dogs and other critters roaming around at night, we snap Sora’s food to a high tree branch or store it inside her trailer overnight.

-With cycle touring taking up so much of our days and because the roads are often unsafe for Sora to run alongside, we always make sure to give her a walk in the morning before we leave or in the evening after we settle for the day.
+With bike touring taking up so much of our days and because the roads are often unsafe for Sora to run alongside, we always make sure to give her a walk in the morning before we leave or in the evening after we settle for the day.
 We also give her several shorter breaks during the day.

 When we cycle on paths or on very low traffic roads, we allow her to run up to 15km alongside the bikes (we especially recommend this on hills!).
 We love the Kurgo Springback Lite Leash and K9 Excursion Running belt.
 It’s short enough to prevent her from pulling or running ahead of the front wheel and keeps her in line.
 Sora also loves it and becomes excited when we pull it out, as she knows that she’ll be running.